mattray/mattray.github.io/_posts/2019-05-14-chef-14-on-arm-on-centos.md

 title: Building Chef 14.12.9 for CentOS 7 on the Raspberry Pi 3
 ---

+UPDATE: The latest builds and instructions are now at the [32-bit Arm Chef Infra and Cinc Client Builds for Linux](/arm/) landing page.

 <a href="https://github.com/chef/chef"><img src="/assets/chef-logo.png" alt="Chef" width="200" height="200" align="right" /></a>

 Now that I've got [CentOS 7 installed on my Raspberry Pi 3](/2019/05/07/installing-centos-7-6-on-a-raspberry-pi-three) I can make RPM builds available for this platform as well.
 The CentOS build has a few minor differences from the [Debian/Raspbian builds](2019/04/30/chef-14-on-arm) and I took the opportunity to streamline the instructions a bit.